adap/flower/src/docker/superexec/README.md

 # Deprecation Notice

-Starting with Flower version 1.13.0, the `flwr/superexec` Docker image has been deprecated.
+Starting with Flower version 1.13.0, the `flwr/superexec` Docker image has been deprecated because the SuperExec has been removed in Flower 1.13 (to be precise: the functionalities of the SuperExec have been merged into the SuperLink).
 Its functionality has been merged into [`flwr/superlink`](https://hub.docker.com/r/flwr/superlink) image.

 To migrate your Docker setup to the latest version, please follow the